dewi-alliance/grants/template.md

 **Template for Submission**

-_Please create an issue in the grant repo and use this submission template for an easier submission build out_
+_Please create an issue in the grant repo and use the submission template below.
+After creating your issue in the grant repo, please complete this simple form to streamline the contract process and KYC: https://forms.gle/a124xJmzeWesPeWj7.
+This form is the final step in the submission process and a lack of this information will delay the contract._

 -----------------